 Finally, make sure that all the windows in your home are covered, as they can break easily during a storm.
 Shards of glass from broken windows can cause a serious injury to you or one of your family members, but this can be prevented by boarding up your windows with plywood, or installing permanent storm shutters, according to the FEMA.

 Evacuations can get hectic, and the last thing you want to have happen is to be out of gas when you need to quickly evacuate your home.
 Although there is no shortage of gas in the region, according to officials, there are long lines at the gas pump, so don’t wait to fill up your car.
 You should also make sure your car’s tires have the correct pressure and no holes, as a flat tire could also delay your evacuation.

 When Hurricane Hermine made landfall in Florida last month, we mentioned that if your home is damaged by the storm, you will need proof when filing your claim with the insurance company.

 When taking pictures of your property after the storm, take a few wide-angle photos of your property, and make sure not to leave anything out of the photo.
 This includes the interior and exterior of your home, your garage, shed, and any other structures or parked vehicles on your property.
 It may be a good idea to take these same photos before the storm hits, so it is absolutely clear what your home looked like prior to the storm.

 Sometimes, despite doing everything you could to protect your home and paying your premiums every month, the insurance company will still fight your claim.
 Or they might deny it outright.
 This frustrating and unfair treatment is not something you need to stand for.

 Instead, consider looking into a knowledgeable insurance dispute attorney.
-Our hurricane insurance dispute page offers information on what these attorneys can do for you, and also shows you what your insurance company should be covering.
 If you’re already ready to file a claim, contact us today for a free, no-risk case evaluation.